By Duncan Hall.

 The hammock in which I lay was enclosed and compact, resembling a shallow rectangular sarcophagus, fortunately zipped to prevent insects and worse, snakes from finding me at home.
 I hoped the shape of my sleeping container was not an omen of a sinister jungle encounter that was about to unfold.
-I am in Khao Sok, Southern Thailand.
+I am in the jungle close to Surat Thani, Southern Thailand.

 My choice from careful internet searching for a SE Asian fly- fishing experience to extend my holiday.
 Although.
 Bhutan sounded exciting; it was expensive with inflexible organised expeditions as the only fly-fishing option.
 Myanmar had opportunities but it was difficult to find anyone on the ground with local knowledge.